railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 report :guilabel:`Stock Level Forecast`, OpenERP opens a graphical view of the stock levels for the selected products changing with time over the days and weeks to come.

-To get the stock levels by location use the button :guilabel:`Stock by Location`.
+To get the stock levels by location, use the button :guilabel:`Stock by Location`.
 OpenERP then gives you the stock of this product for all its possible locations.
-If you only want to see the physical locations in your company just filter this list using the Location Type :guilabel:`Internal`.
+If you only want to see the physical locations in your company, just filter this list using the `Location Type` ``Internal``.
 By default, physical locations are already in red to better distinguish them from the other locations.
 Consolidated (or View) locations (the sum of several locations, following the hierarchical structure) are displayed in blue.